asean-rssa/tf_azure_deployment/adb-external-hive-metastore/README.md

 We can also check inside the sql db (metastore), we've successfully linked up cluster to external hive metastore and registered the table here:

 ![alt text](../charts/metastore_content.png?raw=true)

+Now you can config all other clusters to use this external metastore, using the same spark conf and env variables of cold start cluster.

 <!-- BEGIN_TF_DOCS -->